cmaureir/progra-alma/lectures/week4/lecture14.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 A file with ``.py`` extension can be either a module or a program.
-If is a module, it contains definitions that can be imported from a program or other module.
+If it is a module, it contains definitions that can be imported from a program or other module.
-If is a program, it contains code to be executed.
+If it is a program, it contains code to be executed.

 Sometimes, a program also contains definitions
 (for example, functions and variables)
-which also may be useful from another program.
+which also may be useful for another program.
-However, cannot be imported,
+However, they cannot be imported,
-because by using the ``import`` statement
+because, by using the ``import`` statement
-the full program will be executed.
+the full program would be executed.
-What would happen in this case,
+What would happen in this case, is that
-to run the second program,
+if you run the second program, then the first
-also will run the first.
+program will be executed first.

 There is a trick to avoid this problem:
-whenever there is code  being executed,
+Whenever there is code being executed,
-exist a variable called ``__name__``.
+a variable called ``__name__`` exists.
-When is a program,
+When the program is executed
 the value of this variable is ``__main__``,
-while in the module,
+but when the module is imported this value
-is the module name.
+takes the module's name.

 Therefore,
 you can use the value of this variable to mark
-the program part to be executed to run the file,
+the part of the program to be executed when the
-but not to import it.
+file is run, but not when it is imported.

 For example,
 the following program converts